 “I didn’t ever intend to stop performing music, but I recognized that it would not be a great source of income or stability.
 So, my plans turned to other careers with a plan of finding an orchestra to play in once I “retired” from real work.
 I did initially think I’d go into recording or mixing (well, after I decided not to go to vet school – which was my first career choice).
 I loved finding creative ways to capture the sound I was hearing.
 I also loved it when all my tracks blended together and then popped into that special place where I know it “feels” just right.
 But, in the studio, the equipment was always breaking.
 My lifelong experience led me to dive in and put things right.
 Many times when I was fixing or re-arranging something I would think that there really was a better way to design it.
 It wasn’t long until I took up more physics, electronics and digital classes in order to find ways to make things better.
 And now, here I am 30 years later and I’m still doing that!”

 “When I started at AT, they were a consumer company that mainly distributed phonograph cartridges.
-They also had some consumer loudspeaker and headphone products.
+They also had some consumer loudspeakers and headphones products.
 I was attracted by the music reproduction technology and needed a job while I was getting my masters in management.
 The job they had available was writing programs to analyze market research data, so that’s what I did.
-Once my masters was finished, I began to work here full time.
+Once my masters were finished, I began to work here full time.
 That’s when we started to develop the pro audio side of the products.
-R&D was a natural fit because we were starting from ground-zero on the professional side of things.
+R&D was a natural fit because we were starting from ground zero on the professional side of things.
 I was inspired by the opportunity to research and create solutions on a clean canvas with no preconceived barriers.”

 What was the first product you worked on at AT?